|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Also, Turkey is one of the most liberal and Westernized Islamic countries in the world.
+While Turkey has a secular government, it is a Muslim-majority country, with most of the population identifying as Muslim.
+Turkey is also one of the most liberal and Westernized Islamic countries in the world.

 Let’s jump in.